Top EU court ditches transatlantic data transfer deal | Law-Order

 The U.S. Department of Commerce said it would remain in close contact with the European Commission to try to limit the negative consequences of the ruling.
 "While the Department of Commerce is deeply disappointed that the court appears to have invalidated the European Commission's adequacy decision underlying the EU-U.S. Privacy Shield, we are still studying the decision to fully understand its practical impacts," said Commerce Secretary Wilbur Ross.

-'PRIVACY TRADE WAR' EU concerns about data transfers have mounted since former U.S. intelligence contractor Edward Snowden's revelations in 2013 of mass U.S. surveillance.
+'PRIVACY TRADE WAR' EU concerns about data transfers have been growing ever since former U.S. intelligence contractor Edward Snowden's revelations in 2013 of mass U.S. surveillance.

 The court is saying that the surveillance regime in the U.S. does not respect the rights of EU citizens and puts U.S. state interests over the interests of individuals, Jonathan Kewley, co-head of technology at law firm Clifford Chance said.
 "What we are seeing here looks suspiciously like a privacy trade war, where Europe is saying their data standards can be trusted, but those in the U.S. cannot," he said.